RubbaPython/RubbaPython/README.md

 "future_goals":
 [
-  "Create more project with NodeJS",
+  "Create more project",
   "Develop a good undestanding of MERN stack",
-  "Become a better version of myself"
+  "Become a better version of myself",
+  "Start doing contributions"
 ]

 }